Interactive Runs#

 Compute settings#

-These settings are used to determine the cluster and compute resources to use for your interactive session
+These settings are used to determine the cluster and compute resources to use for your run

 - --gpu-type

-Type of GPU to use.
-Valid GPU types depend on the cluster and GPU numbers requested
+Optional override for GPU type.
+Valid GPU type depend on the cluster and GPU number requested

 - --gpus

-Number of GPUs to run interactively.
+Optional override for number of GPUs.
 Valid GPU numbers depend on the cluster and GPU type

 Connection settings#